mananx22/jypyternotebook/README.md

 # jypyternotebook
-consist of all jupyternotebook algos
+consist of all jupyternotebook algorithms